Solid Waste Bylaw consultation

 Large-scale events

 Whanganui has quite a number of regular, large-scale events, such as the Extravaganza Fair, Masters’ Games, and Fest of Cultural Unity.
-Right now event organisers can seek help from the council to put a waste management plan in place for events but this is voluntary.
+Event organisers could seek help from the council to put a waste management plan in place for events but this was voluntary.

-The council would continue to provide advice for smaller events that want help with implementing a waste management plan.
+The council will continue to provide advice for smaller events that want help with implementing a waste management plan.

 Collecting data on rubbish

-It’s important to note that data would not be specific to individual users, and would only be used to get an understanding of waste across the district.
+It’s important to note that data is not specific to individual users, and will only be used to get an understanding of waste across the district.

 Managing waste disposal facilities

-Currently the Whanganui district has no landfills or other private waste disposal facilities.
-The proposed Solid Waste Bylaw would require any such facility to acquire a licence before starting operation.
+Currently the Whanganui district has no landfills.
+The proposed Solid Waste Bylaw requires any such facility to acquire a licence before starting operation.

 Council waste collection

-The council has committed to providing kerbside collection of recycling from July this year, and the bylaw is proposed to come into effect in time for this.
+The council has committed to providing kerbside collection of recycling from July this year, and the bylaw will come into effect in time for this.

 Enforcing the bylaw

-The proposed bylaw allows council to take enforcement action if somebody breaches the bylaw.
-This can include written warnings, withdrawing recycling collection, and reclaiming kerbside bins, or legal action where appropriate.
+The bylaw allows council to take enforcement action if somebody breaches the bylaw.
+This can include written warnings, withdrawing recycling collection, and reclaiming kerbside bins, or legal action where appropriate.”